Sovraigns/SoLUSH-3/vision.md

 ---

-## **Theoretical Framework for Decentralized Algorithm Evolution**
+## **Theoretical Framework for Decentralized Genetic Programming**

-A protocol providing agents as a service could leverage genetic algorithms to address complex problems within blockchain environments.
+A protocol providing agents as a service could leverage genetic programming to address complex problems within blockchain environments.
+Central to such a system would be the development of a Push 3 Virtual Machine (VM), enabling efficient execution of genetic algorithms.
+Furthermore, this protocol would combines on-chain smart contracts with off-chain optimization to evolve and deploy efficient algorithms for DeFi tasks.

+### On-Chain: Tasks and Deployment
+1. **Task Creation**: Optimization problems are registered as "Tasks" in the "Registry."
+Each Task includes:
+   - A fitness function (goal criteria).
+   - Evaluation parameters (data and conditions).
+   - A population of algorithms (initially empty).
+2. **Agent Deployment**: The best-performing algorithm from the population is selected and deployed to the relevant smart contract.
 Read through this [real-life usecase explaining the applicability of agents to DeFi](example.md).
-Central to such a system would be the development of a Push 3 Virtual Machine (VM), enabling efficient execution of genetic algorithms.
-An "Optimizer Pool", an network of nodes could collaboratively train and evolve these algorithms offchain.
-These nodes would compete to improve the fitness of the algorithms.
-Once an improvement, a measuruable better solution to the fitness function is found in off-chain computation, a node would submit it to be accepted into the population of solutions registered on chain, in exchange for a rewards payment by the protocol.
-The nodes of the optimizer pool would run under an incentivization model simira to proof-of-work systems.
+When better algorithms are discovered, the on-chain agent is updated.

+### Off-Chain: Evolution and Validation
+1. **Task Selection**: Optimizers (network participants) fetch a Task from the Registry.
+2. **Algorithm Evolution**:
+   - Optimizers run simulations locally using synthetic or historical blockchain data.
+   - Genetic algorithms are applied to evolve better solutions, improving fitness scores.
+3. **Submission and Validation**: Improved algorithms are submitted to a "Validator Pool," which verifies the results.
+Validators vote on whether to accept the new algorithm into the population, replacing weaker ones.
+4. **Incentives**: Successful submissions earn rewards for the Optimizer.

+### Key Components
+- **Registry (on-chain)**: Manages Tasks and stores algorithm populations.
+- **Optimizers (off-chain)**: Compete to evolve better solutions.
+- **Validator Pool (off-chain)**: Ensures the quality and legitimacy of submissions.

 ![Components](/components.png)

-To evaluate the effectiveness of distributed evolution, a "Council" mechanism needs to be created.
-This Council would consist of validators who execute the latest evolved algorithms and assess their performance against a predefined target fitness function.
-Validators would then cast votes on whether the new algorithms deliver measurable improvements.
-This transparent voting process ensures that only the most effective solutions are rewarded and integrated, fostering trust and collaboration across the Optimizer Pool.
-By aligning incentives with measurable progress, such a framework provides a reliable and decentralized method for advancing algorithmic evolution.

-Ultimately, this system creates a foundation for scalable agent development, aligning with the broader concept of agents as a service, where users and protocols in DeFi can deploy and leverage optimized, evolving algorithms tailored to specific tasks.
+This framework integrates off-chain computation with on-chain validation and deployment, ensuring scalable, transparent optimization.
+By decentralizing the process, it aligns incentives and fosters continuous improvement tailored to real-world DeFi needs.
+Ultimately, this system creates a foundation for scalable agent development, aligning with the broader concept of agents as a service, where users and protocols in DeFi can deploy and leverage optimized, evolving AI-agents tailored to specific tasks.